-If divestment pledges are lead indicators for net-zero commitments, we expect to find a correlation between the geographic location of the divesting institutions and net zero-commitments from entities in the same jurisdiction.45 Table 11 compares the mean number of divestment pledges for countries that had made net-zero commitment by the end of 2021 with those that had not.
-The difference is large and statistically significant.
+If divestment pledges are lead indicators for net-zero commitments, we expect to find a correlation between the geographic location of the divesting institutions and net zero-commitments from entities in the same jurisdiction.49 Table 12 compares the mean number of divestment pledges for countries that had made net-zero commitment by the end of 2021 with those that had not.
+The difference is large and statistically significant at the 10% level.

 For the United States we conduct a more detailed analysis considering all the net-zero commitments by states, cities and companies and match these to the divestment pledges from U.S. institutions that went viral between 2010 and 2021.
 Figure 4 shows a clear temporal pattern.
 The number of viral divestment pledges increased sharply from 2014 onwards, while net-zero commitments only started in 2017.
-Viral divestment campaigns preceded and likely pushed the net-zero commitments.
-The political mechanism that links divestment pledges to net-zero commitment could be explored in future research, for example by investigating the influence of divesting institutions on voter opinion and the campaign on political careers.46
+Although we do not provide empirical evidence to establish causality, we do observe that viral divestment campaigns preceded and likely pushed the net-zero commitments.
+The political mechanism that links divestment pledges to net-zero commitment could be explored in future research, for example by investigating the influence of divesting institutions on voter opinion and the campaign on political careers.50

-7 Conclusion
+8 Conclusion